iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

  <br/>
  <br/>

-## How to Get Customers or Vendors from Moderan
+## How to make price requests from Cargoson

 **NB!** Before performing any data exchange between Business Central and Moderan, existing customers in Business Central and Moderan must be mapped.
 To do so, open **Customers** and fill in **Moderan ID** (located in **Invoicing** fasttab) for every customer which should be mapped.